utsav0/daily-dev-tips/src/pages/posts/css-only-word-rotator.md

 }
 ```

-Every child after we increase the `animation-delay` by 3 seconds.
+For every child, we increase the `animation-delay` by 3 seconds.

 ```css
 @keyframes rotateWord {